Social Media Metrics to Measure: What to Track and Why It Matters

 3. Conversion Metrics

 Conversion metrics link your social media activity to actual business results.
-If you’re looking to drive action such as clicks, signups, purchases, these are the metrics to focus on.
+If you’re looking to drive action, such as clicks, signups, and purchases, these are the metrics to focus on.
 They help you track ROI for both organic and paid content, and show which formats or platforms are turning engagement into meaningful action.

 Metrics to watch: